johannesjo/ng-fab-form/README.md

 ## manual installation and dependencies

 Grab the minified [ng-fab-form file](https://github.com/johannesjo/ng-fab-form/blob/master/dist/ng-fab-form.min.js) from the dist folder.
-You also need to install [ng-messags](https://docs.angularjs.org/api/ngMessages/directive/ngMessages), jQuery and [jquery.bind-first](https://github.com/private-face/jquery.bind-first).
-There might be a jQuery-independend version in the future, but for now it is much easier and also safer to just rely on exeternal sources, when it comes to cross-browser-event-handling.
+You also need to install [ng-messags](https://docs.angularjs.org/api/ngMessages/directive/ngMessages) which is the only required dependency.
+There are two features which require jQuery: The auto-setting of an asterisk and the animated scrolling, which will just scroll instantly to the elment, when jQuery is not loaded.

 ## configuring options